SuberBAbdi/SCC-Robotic-Arm/README.md

 | `R` key on Pi keyboard | Reset the game |
 | `Q` key on Pi keyboard | Quit |

-The LED matrix on the Arduino shows your current cursor position as a dot on a 3×3 grid.
+The LED matrix on the Arduino shows your current cursor position as a dot on a 3×3 grid

 ---